f5devcentral/f5-agility-labs-sslviz/docs/class5/labinfo.rst

 ================================

 The lab environment for this guide has provided some prerequisite settings that you should be aware of.
+These are provided to maximize the time available to focus on the learning objectives of the following labs.
-These are provided to make the demo simpler.
-All of the following would need to be configured manually in another environment.
+Some or all of the following objects would normally need to be configured to support SSLO.

 -  **Client side VLAN and subnet are pre-defined** - this is the VLAN that an internal client connects to for outbound traffic flows.